Friedrich-M/Instruct-4D-to-4D/README.md

 ### (1) Anchor-Aware Instruct-Pix2Pix (IP2P)

-To enable InsturctPix2Pix to simultaneously edit multiple frames with batch consistency, we modify the original InstructPix2Pix to be anchor-aware, reffering to some zero-shot video editing works.
+To enable InsturctPix2Pix to simultaneously edit multiple frames with batch consistency, we modify the original InstructPix2Pix to be anchor-aware.
 ```bash
 # Single IP2P
 python test_ip2p.py --image_path ./examples/coffee_frame_2x/0.png --prompt 'What if it was painted by Van Gogh?' --resize 1024 --steps 20 --guidance_scale 10.5 --image_guidance_scale 1.5